 - gradual increase in the popularity of USR-PLUS, up until the 2019 Presidential Elections.
 Note that sometimes USR and PLUS were asked as a coalition, sometimes separately.
 The two parties contest in a coalition the 2020 parliamentary elections.
 To construct the trend line, I added together their popularity in surveys when asked separately.

 - increase in the popularity of Pro Romania, up until it becomes a party of 6-7 percentage points.
 Note that since October 2020 the merger of Pro Romania-ALDE, ALDE was often not asked anymore.

-- relative stable support for PMP and UDMR.
+- relatively stable support for PMP and UDMR.

 Since the 2019 Presidential Elections

 - remarkable stability in the popularity of all three major formations: PSD, PNL, USR-PLUS.